luojun6/ccc/tech_stacks/graphics/linux_graphics_stack_basic.md

 ### Applications draw pixels into pixels buffer

-Application first draws pixels into some buffer so it's some memory and it puts them as RGN or nv12 so in some specified format describes the color of each pixels.
+Application first draws pixels into some buffer so it's some memory and it puts them as RGB or nv12 so in some specified format describes the color of each pixels.

 For example it may just go through the each line of this buffer and put the color once there.